 Part III.
 A History Of Building Over Rail Yards In New York City

 Click here to view our first report about Sunnyside Yard which provides a brief history of the development of transportation and real estate in Queens in the 19th and 20th centuries.
 Click here to read our second report about Sunnyside Yard which provides a far more in-depth history of the real estate development and transportation in the 20th century.

 On this leg of the journey in our report series on Mayor de Blasio's proposed development of Sunnyside Yards, we take a more in-depth view of the history of real estate development of the air rights of rail yards in New York City.
 So with no further ado, let's continue.

 The photo to your right shows the vision of

-William J. Wilgus who coined the phrase "taking wealth from the air" as it was he who first proposed monetizing the air rights of New York Central and Hudson River Rail yards, which ran north along what is Park Avenue today.
+William J. Wilgus who coined the phrase "taking wealth from the air" as it was he who first proposed monetizing the air rights of New York Central and Hudson River Rail yards, which ran north from Grand Central Terminal along what is Park Avenue today.

 This was an example of the ingenious thinking of the time, as he leveraged a new technologies, by electrifying the rail system, lowered the rail tracks and built platforms over them.
 I took the photo above right, of what I believe to be a 1902 graphic of his vision, which I found at a public exhibit in Midtown.